SPAIN

 -

-Half Day Trip to the Olive Oil Museum and lunch in Robledillo de Gata
+Take a half day trip to the Olive Oil Museum and have lunch in Robledillo de Gata.

 Visit the picturesque hill town of Robledillo de Gata and see the traditional methods of olive oil production that the region is famous for.
 Of course, no visit would be complete without an olive oil tasting!